-Name Address Business Background Area of Responsibility/Nature of Duties James Edward Terris Davies President Chief Executive Officer 1 Columbus Circle, New York, NY 10019 In early 2019, James was brought to New York to run the Fixed Income and Currencies Americas and Emerging Markets Debt businesses.
-Prior to this, James was based in London heading up the regional Fixed Income & Currencies Structuring and Emerging Markets Debt businesses.
-James joined Deutsche Bank in 2000 and has held various roles in Markets Financing and Structuring related businesses during his tenure with the firm.
-President and CEO of Deutsche Bank Securities Inc. In this capacity James oversees business activity taking place in the DBSI legal entity.
-James is also Head of the Investment Bank for the Americas region and therefore runs the regional Investment Bank Executive Council.
-He is also the Global Head of Deutsche Bank's Institutional Client Group and runs the Global Executive Committee covering the Investment Bank's client strategy and execution.
-James is a participant in both the Deutsche Bank Americas Executive Committee as well as the Global Investment Bank Executive Committee.
-David Andrew Gary Head of a Business Unit, Division or Function 1 Columbus Circle, New York, NY 10019 Over 35 years of experience in the financial services industry.
-Head of FX Trading North America.
-Global Head of GFX Second Order Risk Group.
-Board Member of CLS Group.
-Charles Erwin Green Jr Head of Market Risk and Risk Methodology Americas 1 Columbus Circle, New York, NY 10019 Over 20 years of investment banking experience.
+Name Address Business Background Areas of Responsibility/Nature of Duties Christopher Robert Leonard Chief Executive Officer 1 Columbus Circle, New York, NY 10019 More than three years of Deutsche Bank experience, and more than 20 years of financial markets trading and management experience.
+CEO of Deutsche Bank Securities Inc. (DBSI).
+Performs the duties of CEO of DBSI.
+Rafi Khan Head of a Business Unit, Division or Function 1 Columbus Circle, New York, NY 10019 More than 25 years of experience in the financial services industry.
+Head of US Listed Derivatives Product Deutsche Bank Securities, Inc. Charles Erwin Green Jr Head of Market Risk Methodology Americas 1 Columbus Circle, New York, NY 10019 More than 20 years of investment banking experience.
 Head of Market Risk and Risk Methodology Americas and member of a number of senior Deutsche Bank committees including, the Management Risk Committee, Americas Markets Council, Co-Chair of Volcker Council, and Chair of Market Risk Americas Council.
-Michael Allen Koplowitz Chief Compliance Officer of DBSI 1 Columbus Circle, New York, NY 10019 Over 14 years of experience as a Compliance professional.
-Chief Compliance Officer of DBSI and DBSI's FCM.
-Responsible for DB's Dodd Frank Enterprise Compliance Program.
-Tiberio Massaro Chief Financial Officer 1 Columbus Circle, New York, NY 10019 Over 20 years of Finance, Regulatory and Operations experience including prior roles as Chief Financial Officer and Head of Regulatory Reporting for other bank organizations Regional Finance - Finance Director for North America.
-Anthony Stucchio Chief Operations Officer 1 Columbus Circle, New York, NY 10019 Over 35 years of experience in the financial services industry, particularly in the areas of Finance, Operations and Regulatory Reporting.
-Over 10 years with Deutsche Bank.
+Kirsten Salley FCM Chief Compliance Officer, DBSI 1 Columbus Circle, New York, NY 10019 More than 15 years of Compliance/Regulatory Reform experience at Large Financial Institutions FCM Chief Compliance Officer, DBSI.
+Head of Swap Dealer, Security-Based Swap Dealer Compliance, DBAG Tiberio Massaro Chief Financial Officer 1 Columbus Circle, New York, NY 10019 More than 20 years of Finance, Regulatory and Operations experience including prior roles as Chief Financial Officer and Head of Regulatory Reporting for other bank organizations Regional Finance - Finance Director for North America.

+Anthony Stucchio Chief Operations Officer 1 Columbus Circle, New York, NY 10019 More than 35 years of experience in the financial services industry, particularly in the areas ofFinance, Operations and Regulatory Reporting.
+More than 10 years with Deutsche Bank.
 Anthony Stucchio is a Managing Director and the America's Head of the Divisional Control and Regulatory office covering the Operations and Technology Divisions.
 As a member of the COO America's Leadership team, he sits on several regional management and risk related oversight committees.
+Bibek Ghosh Head of a Business Unit, Division or Function 1 Columbus Circle, New York, NY 10019 More than 25 years of experience in the financial services industry.
+Head of ICG Platform Sales, Americas Listed Derivatives Execution, Clearing, Rates/FX Prime Brokerage.
+Bibek Ghosh is the Americas Head of Listed Derivatives and FX/Rates Intermediation Sales responsible for promoting Deutsche Bank's value proposition which aims to solve client-specific requirements via tailored modular solutions leveraging various cross-asset functions.